skjsjhb/alal.js/CONTRIBUTING.md

 - Avoid using JavaScript files, which do not come with type declarations.

-- Avoid over complexed method or component.
+- Avoid over complex method or component.

 - Do not use `continue <label>` or `break <label>`.